5 Reasons to Use MCT Oil for Ketosis:

 Natural Sources of MCTs:

 The best natural source of MCTs are found in coconut oil.
-Palm oil, camphor tree oil, goat’s milk and grass-fed are all good sources of MCTs as well.
+Palm oil, camphor tree oil, goat’s milk and grass-fed butter or ghee are all good sources of MCTs as well.
 Coconut oil is nature’s richest source of C12 lauric acid.
 Lauric acid is very good for the immune system which is one of the reasons why coconut oil has such tremendous health benefits.

-Many individuals thrive off of grass-fed dairy products such as raw milk, kefir, amasai and cheese.
+Many individuals thrive off of grass-fed dairy products such as raw milk, kefir, yogurt and cheese.
 Other individuals struggle with the lactose and the dairy proteins casein and whey.
 Grass-fed butter and ghee are typically well tolerated by most individuals.

 Ghee is the only dairy product that is fully pure of casein, lactose and whey.
 When I have a client with skin issues (eczema or acne), autoimmune issues or leaky gut, I always start by removing all dairy except grass-fed ghee, which is often well-tolerated.